 We use a multi-disciplinary approach

-Developmental neuroscience, advanced quantitative methods, psychophysiological data, and social network analyses all inform our research.
+Evolutionary Developmental Theory, Developmental cognitive neuroscience, advanced quantitative methods, psychophysiological data, and social network analyses all inform our research.

 Resilience appears to be a common phenomenon that results in most cases from the operation of basic human adaptational systems.